vistuleB/on/README.md

 (Note that `on.true` and `on.false` are expected to get less use as it is somewhat unusual to want to early-return only "one half of a boolean".
-An application might be a case where some side-effect such as printing to I/O is desired for only one half of a boolean value.)
+But there might be a case where some side-effect such as printing to I/O is desired for only one half of a boolean value.)